ADCS - Privilege Escalation as a Service

 Configuration

-The best protection against attacks is provided by a conscious and appropriate configuration of templates and authorizations.
-In particular, the above-mentioned risks must be considered and minimized during configuration.
+A conscious and appropriate configuration of templates and permissions offers the best protection against attacks.
+In particular, the risks mentioned above must be considered and minimized during configuration.

-The requestor name should, whenever possible, be pulled directly from the AD user data and not be editable itself, using the "Create from this information in Active Directory" selection from the screenshot above.
+Whenever possible, the applicant name should be taken directly from the AD user data and should not be editable by selecting "Create from this information in Active Directory" from the screenshot above.

-Assign permissions as restrictively as possible, especially if the applicant name is not specified or the certificate's capabilities are very broad.
+Assign the permissions as restrictively as possible, especially if the subject name is not specified or the options of the certificate are very extensive.

-Correct and deliberate configuration of certificate templates is the most important step in protecting against misuse and attacks.
+The correct and conscious configuration of the certificate templates is the most important step in protecting against misuse and attacks.

-Another way to minimize the risk of misuse is to enable certificate manager approval.
-If you activate this in the corresponding certificate template, a certificate can be requested, but the approval must be done by an administrator on the ADCS.
-This makes it more difficult to create certificates - this is correspondingly associated with additional effort in the creation process.
+Another way to minimize the risk of misuse is to enable manager approval.
+If you activate this in the corresponding certificate template, a certificate can be applied for, but the release must be done by an administrator on the ADCS.
+This makes it difficult to create certificates - this is associated with additional effort in the creation process.

 Certificate request pending at ADCS

-Another challenge of this method is "playing back" the released certificates to the applicant.
+Another challenge of this method is the "return" of the released certificates to the applicant.
 There are various options here, which we will not present in detail here:

-• Set up automatic enrollment using GPO.
-This distributes the released certificates at regular intervals (this can also be actively triggered on the client using "certutil -pulse")
+• Setting up automatic registration using GPO.
+The released certificates are distributed at regular intervals (this can also be actively triggered on the client using "certutil -pulse").

 • Export of the certificate and import on the target system

-The active detection of the attacks shown so far is not trivial, since the generation and use of the certificates is part of the desired applications.
-At this point, we recommend a regular check of the issued certificates.
-This can be done either directly in the ADCS interface or, in the case of a larger number, using PowerShell.
+The active detection of the attacks shown so far is not trivial, since the generation and use of certificates is one of the desired applications.
+At this point, we recommend regular checking of the issued certificates.
+This can be done either directly in the Active Directory Certificate Services interface or, for larger numbers, using PowerShell.

-This is particularly recommended if multiple certificates are created or if they are created on a regular basis.
+This is particularly recommended when creating several certificates or when creating them regularly.
 The use of PowerShell PKI Solutions makes sense here.
-Enclosed is an example for querying the currently issued certificates:
+Here is an example for querying the currently issued certificates:

-You want to avoid the consequences of a successful hacker attack on
+You want to see the consequences of a successful hacker attack

 Test your IT now with a professional penetration test!